Is Australia vs England on TV? Kick-off time and channel

 When is Australia vs England?

-The match will be played at Lang Park in Brisbane, Australia on Saturday 9 July, kick-off is slated for 10:55am BST.
+The match will be played at the Sydney Cricket Ground, Australia on Saturday 16 July, kick-off is slated for 10:55am BST.

 Where can I watch it?